 This article first appeared in the Washington Post Magazine on June 22, 1993.
 The dancing, especially in the open-air pavilion, was still wonderful when I attended Almost Heaven dance weekend in 2004.
-Jim Newburn, who kept Buffalo Gap going for a few years, had just sold the place.
-Buffalo Gap is now closed and the website says it will be sold in sections.
+After changing hands, more than once, Buffalo Gap is now Buffalo Gap Retreat, which is planning to reopen in April 2021.(Follow on Facebook.)
 Many, many happy memories!

 Two hours out Route 50 and I am worlds away from Washington — in the rolling hills of Capon Bridge, West Virginia, heading toward a secluded retreat: Buffalo Gap Camp for the Cultural Arts, 200 acres in the foothills of the Alleghenies.
 It’s Cajun and country-western weekend, so even if nothing else goes right, I can be sure of good music.

 At the check-in table at the bottom of the meadow, I get my cabin assignment and carry my gear to Cabin 11.
 If it were summer, I might pitch a tent, and sleep by the brook, changing in the cabin.
 But it’s October (1992), and I’m inept with tents, and it might rain.

 I’m in a dormitory-style cabin with nine other women, in the “downtown” part of camp, halfway between the dining tent and Swisher Hall, the airport hangar-size dance hall where the Saturday night dance and half the classes are held.
 There are other kinds of cabins, from the “Hilton” with private rooms to the cabins on the hill, which are country quiet — but at this time of year country cold (with screens on the windows, but no glass).
 My cabin has glass windows and inside showers; no-frills-plus.
 No homogenized cuteness here; this is Authentic Camp, except for plenty of hot water.